openstack-k8s-operators/dataplane-operator/docs/composable_services.md

     oc get openstackdataplaneservice configure-network -o yaml

 In the `spec` output of the `configure-network` service, the ansible content that is used by the service is shown.
-While the content is very similar to the exact ansible syntax that will be used when the service executes ansible, it may not always be proper ansible syntax.
-The API for defining the ansible content of a service matches that of the ['OpenStackAnsibleEE'](https://openstack-k8s-operators.github.io/openstack-ansibleee-operator/openstack_ansibleee/) CRD from [openstack-ansible-operator](https://github.com/openstack-k8s-operators/openstack-ansibleee-operator).

-The 'role' field on `OpenStackDataPlaneService` is the same API as the `role` field on `OpenStackAnsibleEE'.

-The 'play' field on `OpenStackDataPlaneService` is free form string content that will be passed directly as playbook content when ansible executes.
+The ansible content is either the play contents (free form text) or a playbook name.
+The content is set using the `play` or `playbook` fields.
+The type of these fields are defined by the ['OpenStackAnsibleEE'](https://openstack-k8s-operators.github.io/openstack-ansibleee-operator/openstack_ansibleee/) CRD from [openstack-ansible-operator](https://github.com/openstack-k8s-operators/openstack-ansibleee-operator).

-Either `role` or `play` can define ansible content for a service, but both can not be used in the same service.
+Either `play` or `playbook` can define ansible content for a service, but both can not be used in the same service.

 ## Composing services